randomknowme/cn1/readme.md

 # unit 1
 # Comparison of HTTP, SMTP, POP3, and IMAP

-## 1. Overview

-This document provides a detailed comparison of **HTTP, SMTP, POP3, and IMAP**, covering their purpose, usage, port numbers, architecture, advantages, disadvantages, and key differences.

 ## 2. Definition and Purpose

 1. **HTTP (Hypertext Transfer Protocol)**: Used for accessing and transferring web pages on the internet.
 It enables communication between web browsers and servers.